 Dwight Capital: $1 Billion+

 Dwight Capital has been one of the top 5 HUD multifamily lenders for the last four years, and currently services more than $3 billion in loans.
 Some of the most notable transactions of that year included a nearly $38 million loan for Packard Lofts, a Class-A mixed-use development located in Downtown Los Angeles.
 In addition to originating HUD multifamily loans, Dwight Capital also issues mezzanine debt/preferred equity, USDA multifamily loans, bridge financing, and collateralized loan obligations (CLOs).
-Red Mortgage Capital is headquartered in New York City and is currently headed by Co-CEOs Adam and Josh Sasouness.
+Dwight Capital is headquartered in New York City and is currently headed by Co-CEOs Adam and Josh Sasouness.

 Red Mortgage Capital

 While Red Mortgage Capital has not published its HUD/FHA multifamily loan origination volume for 2018, in 2017, the firm closed $1.457 billion of HUD multifamily mortgages, ranking it #3 in origination volume for all HUD multifamily lenders.
-In contrast, in 2016, Red ranked as the #1 HUD multifamily lender, but only closed $1.298 in loans.
-In addition to Red’s HUD/FHA multifamily loan business, the firm also offers balance sheet loans, bond financing, and CMBS loans.
+In contrast, in 2016, Red ranked as the #1 HUD multifamily lender, but only closed $1.298 billion in loans.
+In addition to Red’s HUD/FHA multifamily loan business, the firm offers balance sheet loans, bond financing, and CMBS loans.
 The company also services many of its own loans.
-Red Mortgage Capital is headquartered in Columbus Ohio, and is currently headed by Chairman & CEO Edward J. Meylor.
+Red Mortgage Capital is headquartered in Columbus, Ohio and is currently headed by Chairman & CEO Edward J. Meylor.
 Red Mortgage Capital is a fully-owned subsidiary of ORIX, Inc.

 Wells-Fargo, the fourth-largest global bank by market capitalization, has an estimated $1.87 trillion in assets.
 Like Red Mortgage Capital, Wells-Fargo did not publish its HUD/FHA multifamily loan origination volume for 2018.
 However, in 2017, the firm originated $1.324 in FHA multifamily loans, ranking fourth on the list for top HUD multifamily lenders that year.
 When it comes to multifamily lending, Wells-Fargo also has significant experience with originating agency loans.
 In 2018, the bank was the #4 agency lender in the U.S., providing nearly $13 billion of agency multifamily loans that year.